 The agency will assign an investigator who will interview the employee, management officials, and possibly other witnesses.
 These interviews are generally conducted either in person, over the phone, or via written affidavit.

-It is important that the complainant (the employee who filed the complaint) be focused in their investigative interview and provide all of the information necessary to prove their claims.
+It is important that the complainant (the employee who filed the complaint) be focused on their investigative interview and provide all of the information necessary to prove their claims.
 This can be more difficult than it sounds.

-It is not enough for an employee to say "My boss did these things to me, and is of a different race than I am." when alleging race discrimination.
-Instead, an employee must clarify "My boss is of a different race than I am and did these things to me.
+It is not enough for an employee to say "My boss did these things to me, and is of a different race than I am," when alleging race discrimination.
+Instead, an employee must clarify, "My boss is of a different race than I am and did these things to me.
 I believe that my boss treated me this way because of my race."

-During an investigative interview, an employee should make sure to address each element of a prima facie case of discrimination of the type the employee is alleging.
+During an investigative interview, an employee should make sure to address each element of a prima facie case of discrimination, of the type the employee is alleging.
 This will ensure the most comprehensive record is developed for the employee as their case moves forward.

 At Melville Johnson, P.C. we understand the importance of helping employees give the most impactful testimony possible.
 If you believe you have been subjected to discrimination, the federal employee attorneys at Melville Johnson, P.C. may be able to help.
 Call or message us today to discuss your situation and learn how we can assist you.